OfficeDev/office-js-docs-pr.zh-cn/docs/develop/create-sso-office-add-ins-nodejs.md

         // TODO 12: Test for the presence of the Authorization header.

         // TODO 13: Create the hidden form that will be sent to Azure AD
-        //          to request the access token in exhange for the
+        //          to request the access token in exchange for the
         //          bootstrap token.

         // TODO 14: Send the POST request to Azure AD and relay the